ger01d/kinematic-model-opencat/README.md

 # inverse_kinematic_model_opencat

-This is an inverse kinematic model for the opencat project.
+This is an inverse kinematic model and gait generator for the opencat project.